MosesSupposes/Target-myRetail-RESTful-service/README.md

 `npm start`

-You should now have the API running on localhost 3000.
+You should now have the API running on [http://localhost:3000](http://localhost:3000).

 **Note**: _You need to set up environment variables -- which are sort of like private keys -- in order for this project to work properly.
 For instance, you won't be able to connect to the database without them.
 Ask me for them and I will be happy to provide them for you._